 Before starting the TAMS project, Mitsinjo had a big role in teaching many people and and organisations about forest restoration.

-We also offer our visitors to contribute to offsetting their carbon footprint through the plantation of a tree from one of our nurseries.You might contribute financially or take a tour with our staff and plant the tree with your own hands.
+We also offer our visitors the possibility to contribute to offsetting their carbon footprint through the plantation of a tree from one of our nurseries.You might contribute financially or take a tour with our staff and plant the tree with your own hands.

 Our Supporters of Reforestation and Rainforest Restoration